jkwolf21/2023-DEM-5093-7093/README.md

 # RTools:
 You should also install version 4.2 install of RTools if you are a windows user (https://cran.r-project.org/bin/windows/Rtools/).
-Corey has also posted data and other resources to his GitHub repository https://github.com/coreysparks/DEM7093.
-I’m currently updating mine for class and will share the link later.

 # R Packages:
 Copy and paste the following command in RStudio to install the packages we will use in this class: